ligato/docs/docs/plugins/vpp-plugins.md

 ## GoVPPMux plugin

-The `govppmux` plugin allows other plugins to access VPP independentlyby means of connection multiplexing.
+The `govppmux` plugin allows other plugins to access VPP independently by means of connection multiplexing.

-Any plugin that interacts with the VPP can ask `govppmux` to obtain its own communication channel to access a running VPP instance.
-Behind the scenes, all channels share the same connection created during the plugin initialization using `govpp` core.
+Any plugin that interacts with VPP can ask `govppmux` to obtain its own communication channel to access a running VPP instance.
+Behind the scenes, all channels share the same connection created during the plugin initialization using `govpp` core function.

 ### Connection

 Tho GoVPP multiplexer supports two connection types:

-  - using socket client
+  - socket client
-  - using shared memory
+  - shared memory

 By default the GoVPP connects using the `socket client`.
 This option can be changed using the environment variable `GOVPPMUX_NOSOCK` with a fallback to `shared memory`.
 In that case, the plugin connects to that VPP instance which uses the default shared memory segment prefix.

 The default behaviour assumes that there is only a single VPP running in a sand-boxed environment together with the vpp-agent.
-In the case the VPP runs with customized SHM prefix, or there are several VPP instances running side-by-side, GoVPP must know the prefix in order to connect to the desired VPP instance.
+In the case where VPP runs with a customized SHM prefix, or there are several VPP instances running side-by-side, GoVPP must know the prefix in order to connect to the desired VPP instance.
 The prefix must be included in the GoVPPMux configuration file `govpp.conf` with the key `shm-prefix` and the value matching the VPP shared memory prefix name.

 ### Multiplexing

 The `NewAPIChannel` call returns a new API channel for communication with VPP via the `GoVPP` core.
 It uses default buffer sizes for the request and reply go channels.
 By default both are 100 messages long.

 A user plugin could blast configuration requests in bulk mode which could overload VPP.
-To avoid these situations, it is recommended to use `NewAPIChannelBuffered` and increase the buffer size for requests.
-This is also useful since the buffer for responses is also used to carry VPP notifications and statistics which can burst in size and frequency on occassion.
-By increasing the reply channel size, the probability of dropping messages from VPP decreases at the cost of increased memory footprint.
+To avoid these situations, it is recommended one use `NewAPIChannelBuffered` and increase the buffer size for requests.
+This is useful since the buffer for responses is also used to carry VPP notifications and statistics which can burst in size and frequency on occassion.
+By increasing the reply channel buffer size, the probability of dropping messages from VPP decreases at the cost of an increased memory footprint.

 ### Trace

-The duration of a VPP binary api call can be measured using trace feature.
-Data is logged after every event (any resynchronization, new interfaces, bridge domains, fib entries etc.).
+The duration of a VPP binary API call can be measured using the trace feature.
+Data is logged after every event (e.g. resynchronization, new interfaces, bridge domains, fib entries etc.).

 Enable trace in the `govpp.conf`: